Guidelines for Applicants

 IRISH DESIGN RESIDENCY IN ASSOCIATION WITH THE DESIGN & CRAFTS COUNCIL IRELAND

 The Design & Crafts Council Ireland (DCCI) is supporting a 3-month residency for a DCCI registered designer/maker.
 The recipient will be required to submit a residency report to DCCI no later than 30 days after completion of the programme.

 N.B.
 Please tick the relevant box in the Application form to indicate that you are member of DCCI (Ticking 'Design' as your primary discipline is not sufficient).

 VISUAL ARTISTS IRELAND RESIDENCY

-Visual Artists Ireland, supported by Suki Tea, is supporting a 2-month residency for any artist that is a member of Visual Artists Ireland.
+Visual Artists Ireland is supporting a 2-month residency for any artist that is a member of Visual Artists Ireland.

 N.B.
 Please tick the relevant box in the Application form if you are a VAI member and wish to be considered for the Visual Artists Ireland Residency.